-- 4. Place ferromagnetic cookware (with water, oil or food already inside) on the center of the glass-ceramic top center. - 5.
+- 1. Plug the power plug into a standard outlet. - 2.
+The Power button will light up and the unit will sound to indicate on. - 3.
+The device will remain in standby mode, awaiting user direction. - 4.
+Place ferromagnetic cookware (with water, oil or food already inside) on the center of the glass-ceramic top center. - 5.
 Now press the Power button on the control panel, this will turn the cooktop on.
-The power display will blink and sound another indicator. - Press the Heat function key once.
-The pre-set power level "5" is the default selection as the device turns on. - 7.
-Using the +/ keys you can change the settings at any time, ranging from 1-10.
+The power display will blink and sound another indicator. - 6.
+Press the Heat function key once.
+The pre-set power level "5" is the default selection as the device turns on. - Using the +/ keys you can change the settings at any time, ranging from 1-10.
 This is considered to be the HEAT function.